acviana/vercel-nextjs-blog/pages/posts/2024-09-30-weekly-update.md

 ---
-title: 2024-09-30 Weekly Update - TODO
+title: 2024-09-30 Weekly Update - Cleaning git history, blog updates, and new command line tools
 date: 2024-09-30
-description: TODO
+description: Removing sensitive content from your git history, framework and title format updates for the blog, and new tools I've started using over the last 3 months.
-tag: TODO
+tag: git, neovim, meta, uv
 author: acv
 ---

 ### Removing Sensitive Data From Git

-The other day I was working with a consulting client trying to live-fix a bug on a call.
+The other day I was working with a consulting client and trying to live-fix a bug on a call.
 I was going too fast and I ended up accidentally committing an API key to our repo and pushing the change.
 Fortunately, we're the only two people who have access to the repo, but I still wanted to properly scrub it from the repo.

 I haven't had to scrub a git history for a private key in a few years.
-Since then, the recommended tool has gone from `git-filter-branch` to `git-filter-repo` (TODO: Docs).
+Since then, the recommended tool for cleanin up git history has gone from `git-filter-branch` to [git-filter-repo](https://github.com/newren/git-filter-repo).
 I had a pretty easy time finding suggestions on how to delete a word/file from the history but I had a harder time finding a command to _verify_ that the text was removed.

 I've captured both in here and subbed `<REDACTED>` for the sensitive text.